Fiehn/wiki-classification-mlops/reports/README.md

 >
 > Answer:

-We filled out most parts of the cookiecutter template, however we deviated by creating a folder for cloud build \cloud and not filling out parts such as \notebooks.
+We filled out most parts of the cookiecutter template, however we deviated by creating a folder for cloud build "\cloud" and not filling out parts such as \notebooks.

 ### Question 6